Camila Giorgi: Playing style

 Giorgi is a baseline player, who has a highly aggressive playing style.
 She likes to take the ball early on the rise, and possesses powerful, flat groundstrokes.
 Her strongest groundstroke is her two-handed backhand, with which she can hit winners from any position on the court.
 She hits the ball with relentless power, and is known to be one of the hardest hitters on the tour.
 She frequently utilizes aggressive serve-forehand combinations to finish points quickly.
 Giorgi aims to generate extreme angles with both her forehand and backhand, to surprise baseline opponents and hit winners with ease.
 She is known for her tendency to aim for the lines, which means that she accumulates significant numbers of both winners and unforced errors in any match.

-Unlike the rest of her game, her serve is known for its inconsistency: she has a tendency to take risks on her second serve, leading to a relatively high double fault count.
+Unlike the rest of her game, Giorgi's serve is known for its inconsistency: she has a tendency to take risks on her second serve, leading to a relatively high double fault count.
 In 2015, Giorgi served the most double faults recorded in WTA history, at 458.
 She regularly hits deep returns, and takes the ball early while receiving, allowing her to hit a significant number of return winners.
 In an article for LiveTennis.com, Nicholas Walz commented on Giorgi's game, saying: "Her play is often too erratic – she followed her result in Indian Wells [defeating No. 4 seed, Maria Sharapova] by losing in the Miami Open qualifying [two weeks later] to Zarina Diyas."
 Her preferred surfaces are fast hard and grass courts.